saidalisamed/tools/README.md

     for os in amazon-linux nat-instance ubuntu redhat-linux windows-2008 windows-2012; do ./qi.py $os & done

+Launch Ubuntu ec2 instance with a 100GB root volume size by overriding the default configuration:

+    ./qi.py ubuntu --volume 100

 To terminate, run the same command again:

     ./qi.py ubuntu